-Excluded from these requirements are pre-packaged food and beverage items and certain service ware and packaging items that the City of Seattle has found cannot currently be either properly composted or effectively recycled.
-This includes pre-packaged items such as candy bars, snacks, condiments, yogurt, bottled and canned beverages, instant soups, wrapped sandwiches, and other pre-packaged food items prepared or filled offsite prior to receipt by airport food service businesses.
-It also excludes certain service ware and packaging items such as disposable plastic cutlery, drinking straws (except when used with compostable cups and lids), cocktail straws and picks, metal foil, metal foil-faced papers, and engineered composite papers used to wrap hot food such as hamburgers and burritos, and portion cups (two ounces and under) if used for hot foods and requiring lids.
+Excluded from these requirements are pre-packaged food and beverage items such as candy bars, snacks, condiments, yogurt, bottled and canned beverages, instant soups, and other prepackaged food items prepared or filled offsite prior to receipt by airport food service businesses.
+Also, excluded are certain service ware and packaging items such as metal foil, metal foil-faced papers, and engineered composite papers used to wrap hot food such as hamburgers and burritos.

 Food service businesses shall submit a complete list of food service ware items intended for use at the airport to their designated Airport Dining and Retail manager for review and approval.
 For new leases, the list shall be provided following lease execution but prior to commencing airport operations.
-For existing leases, the list shall be provided not less than sixty (60) days prior to the deadline set forth above.
-Submittals shall identify all food service ware items including item description, manufacturer's item number, and applicable food service ware standard that has been met (durable, compostable, or recyclable).
+For existing leases, the list shall be provided within 30 days of request by the Port and not more than annually.
+Submittals shall identify all food service ware items including item description, manufacturer's name and item number, and applicable food service ware standard that has been met (reusable or compostable).
 The list shall also indicate any categories of pre-packaged or other items excluded from these requirements.
 Food service businesses shall repeat the submittal process for new items not included in the initial submittal.